bernard357/plumbery-contrib/fittings/database/rethink-distributed/README.md

     $ python -m plumbery fittings.yaml information

 In this demonstration, you only need a web browser to administrate the cluster, and to use the application.
 Check links provided by plumbery.
-On the first link you will access the web console of the seeding node.
+The first link will drive you to the web console.

     https://<public_ip_address_of_EU7rethinkSeed>:8080